carlynorama/USDServiceProvider/README.md

 Initial proof of concept for using OpenUSD Library in a MacOS (Linux, soon) project written in Swift.

-This Library expects the programmer to have a known-good build of OpenUSD, using the
+This Library expects the programmer to have a known-good build of OpenUSD, using one of the following:

 - system's default build of python
 - a pyenv managed version of python